 The American mezzo-soprano is garnering international acclaim most notably for her interpretations of Mozart, Rossini, and contemporary American opera.
 In her recent role debut as Sister Helen in Jake Heggie's Dead Man Walking, Die Deutsche Bühne praised, "With a slender and individually-timbered mezzo and great charisma, Danielle Rohr carries the piece as Sister Helen."
 At the Mozart Festival in Schwetzingen, Germany, critics regarded her Donna Elvira in Mozart's Don Giovanni as "definitively demanding and dynamic" -Mannheimer Morgen, and as "a powerful woman with an enthralling vocal presence" -Die Rheinpfalz.

-Rohr begins the 2023-24 season with her role debut as Sesto in Mozart's La Clemenza di Tito with Theater Koblenz, where she also created the role of Petra in the world premier of Eichberg's Wolf unter Wölfen.
+Rohr begins the 2024-25 season with a role reprisal as Sesto in Mozart's La Clemenza di Tito with Theater Koblenz, where she will go on to sing the European debut of Jake Heggie's Into The Fire.
 Other notable recent engagements include Pat Nixon in Nixon in China, Angelina in La Cenerentola, Kitty Oppenheimer in Doctor Atomic, Rosina in Il Barbiere di Siviglia, Cherubino in Le Nozze di Figaro, Zweite Dame in Die Zauberflöte, Dorabella in Così fan tutte, Ottavia in L'incoronazione di Poppea, Nancy in Albert Herring, and Fenena in Nabucco; along with sacred works including Mozart's Requiem

 and Coronation Mass, Händel's Messiah, and Bach's St. Matthew's Passion.